Tutorial Gateway

 print(new_arr1)

-Python Numpy Array resize
+Change the Python numpy Array shape using resize

-The Python array resize function is useful to resize the existing array to the desired shape.
+The Python resize function is useful to resize the existing numpy array to the desired shape.
 This function accepts an array as the first argument and the desired shape size as a second argument.
 If you specify the desired shape larger than the original, the Numpy array resize function replicates the values in the base array to create a big array.

 import numpy as np